Valentin-Siebenkees/Valentin-Siebenkees/README.md

 Additionally, I completed my mandatory internship, my bachelor thesis, and worked as a working student at [TechnoTeam Bildverarbeitung GmbH](https://www.technoteam.de/), a company specializing in light measuring devices and image processing in that field.

 During my mandatory internship I mainly worked on creating a Python wrapper for the ActiveX server of the measurement software.
-Besides that I wrote small automation scripts and documentation in various languages/frameworks (Python, C#, LabVIEW, MATLAB, Octave).
+Besides that I wrote small automation scripts and documentation in various languages/frameworks (Python, C#, LabVIEW, MATLAB, Octave).<br>
-As working student, I worked together with customer support and helped with questions to the ActiveX server.
-Additionally I helped testing optics for their applicability in luminance measurement applications.
+As working student, I worked together with customer support and helped with questions to the ActiveX server.<br> Additionally I helped testing camera optics for their applicability in luminance measurement applications.

 Another project I worked on was the [DUGR Calculator](https://www.technoteam.de/main/applications/light_sources__luminaires/general_lighting/dugr_calculator/index_eng.html), which is is a free and open-source test environment written in Python for calculating UGR characteristic values according to CIE 232:2019.